 As I read other reviews about Wagamama Café online, I noticed that their very loud music, “expensive yet substandard quality” food and drinks, and inattentive staff were among the common complaints.
 On the other hand, everybody seems to agree that the place really looks nice and cozy, and yes, there are some who actually loved the place too.

-With some improvements, I believe Wagamana Café can become the go-to café for families and barkadas in the area, especially with its size, location, and ambience.
+With some improvements, I believe Wagamana Café can become the go-to café for families and barkadas in the area, especially with its size, location, and ambiance.
 (Their staff and owners just have to seriously consider their customers’ reviews.) ❤

 Got a café that you would like for us to check out?
 Just fill out the contact form.